zeealik/tribal-rugs-be/README.md

 ## Troubleshooting

 - **Port Already in Use**: If you encounter the `EADDRINUSE` error, ensure no other process is using port 5000, or change the port in `server.js`.

-- **Deprecated Options Warning**: If you see warnings about deprecated options, update your MongoDB connection code to remove `useNewUrlParser` and `useUnifiedTopology`.